Nando's: United States

-Nando's opened its first restaurant location within the United States, at Washington, D.C. in 2008.
+Nando's opened its first restaurant location within the United States in Washington, D.C. in 2008.
 After opening more outlets within the Washington metropolitan area, it expanded into the Chicago metropolitan area, opening its first outlet on 20 May 2015 within the metro area.
-As of May 2025, there are 43 restaurant outlets in the U.S. (only present within the Washington, Baltimore and Chicago metropolitan areas): 12 in Illinois, 6 in Washington, D.C., 15 in Maryland, and 10 in Virginia.
+As of May 2025, there are 46 restaurant outlets in 5 states and the District of Columbia: 12 in Illinois, 6 in Washington, D.C., 11 in Maryland, 11 in Virginia, 2 in Georgia, and 4 in Texas.